AnitaBakhtiari/api-gateway/README.md

 # api-gateway

-api gateway using Ocelot , service discovery(Eureka) and Keycloak for authentication
+api gateway using Ocelot and service discovery(Eureka)